juanmangueira/JuanMangueira/README.md

 ### Hi, i'm Juan!
 Welcome 👋

 - 👨‍🎓 I'm a Software Engineer Student at University of Brasília, Brazil
-- 🔭 I’m currently working on Gamification and Typescript/Front-end
+- 🔭 I’m currently working on Data Analytics on Falconi
-- 🌱 I’m currently learning Python/Back-end
+- 🌱 I’m currently learning Python
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I like açaí with fries.